vettom/Reference/BBall/README.md

 - Lift team foul markers
 - Alert shot clock operator in last 24 sec and 14sec for overtime

+## Jump ball direction
+- At tip, set direction towards the team who won first possession
+- At half time change direction to accomodate change of ends
+- Change direction at each jump ball situation

-# Substitution can
+## Substitution can
+- Substitution can only happen in a dead ball situation when clock is stopped.
-- In last two minutes of the fourth quarter, or any overtimes, after a team has been scored on, that team can substitute players.
+- In last two minutes of the fourth quarter, or any overtimes : after a team has been scored on, that team can substitute players.
-- Similar to time-outs, both teams can make a substitution after a made last or only free throw:
+- Similar to time-outs, both teams can make a substitution after a made last or only free throw success.
 - Players can also be substituted during an interval of play, in between quarters or during the half time break and during time-outs.

 ## Timeout